Skip to content

 Can anyone write a Purchase Agreement?

-Technically yes — any two parties can draft and sign a real estate purchase agreement.
+Yes.
+Any two parties can draft and sign a real estate purchase agreement.
 In Ontario practice, however, OREA standard forms are used in essentially every brokered transaction because they have been tested in court, integrate with TRESA disclosure requirements, and protect both parties from common drafting errors.
 Custom agreements drafted from scratch are common only in very large commercial deals where lawyers tailor the language to the specific transaction.

 Practice this topic

-ExamAce drills APS scenarios — clause interpretation, condition timing, schedule conflicts, and irrevocability — across the Course 2 question bank and every simulation paper.
+ExamAce drills APS scenarios (clause interpretation, condition timing, schedule conflicts, and irrevocability) across the Course 2 question bank and every simulation paper.

 See it in practice